groovyxw/Algorithm/Breadth-First Search/Maze/readme.md

 DFS : find the path

+We will use BFS to solve the maze problem here.

 # How to run it?
 Way1: On Windows, copy the codes into your VSC editor.
 Click the 'run' button to run it.